 STEP2, a truly pan-European payment infrastructure solution

-STEP2 has been conceived from the outset as a Pan-European Automated Clearing House for the single currency and eventually for a Single Euro Payments Area (SEPA), where banks from the different SEPA countries connect directly to exchange payment files and where appropriate routing tables enable reach to all other banks offering SEPA payments.
-Creating reach through this concept has proven to be a most efficient way for payment service providers (PSPs) to route their payments all over Europe and an effective integration factor for the European payments markets.
+STEP2 has been conceived from the outset as a Pan-European Automated Clearing House for the single currency and eventually for a Single Euro Payments Area (SEPA).
+Participants from different SEPA countries connect directly to exchange payment files and appropriate routing tables enable reach to all other payment service providers (PSPs) offering SEPA payments.
+Creating reach through this concept has proven to be a most efficient way for PSPs to route their payments all over Europe and an effective integration factor for the European payments markets.

 How STEP2 ensures reachability

 STEP2 and 15 other SEPA CSMs have established interoperability, which facilitates reach to around 20 percent of the 4,800+ BICs listed in the STEP2 SCT routing table.

 The EBA CLEARING reachability model enables banks to comply with their obligation to be reachable in SEPA.
 The model is based on:

 - open access: any SEPA CSM can channel payments via STEP2 on behalf of its participants and designate a participant for settlement in TARGET2.